Academic Policies and Procedures

 - A student must file written notice of his or her grievance with the Chair of the Medical Student Academic Standing Committee (MSASC) within ten business days from the date the student was notified of the academic decision being disputed.
 In the written grievance, the student must describe in detail the rationale for his or her grievance and propose a resolution.
 The student has the right to meet with the Associate Dean for Student Affairs to review the processes and procedures related to filing an academic grievance, and to discuss the preparation of appropriate documentation for the MSASC to review and consider.

-- The MSASC shall render its decision within thirty (30) business days of the written student grievance.
+- The MSASC shall render its decision within 30 business days of the written student grievance.

-- In the event the student is dissatisfied with the MSASC’s decision, the student may file a written appeal to the UT Austin Dell Medical School Executive Vice Dean for Academics within ten (10) business days of the date of the MSASC’s written decision.
+- In the event the student is dissatisfied with the MSASC’s decision, the student may file a written appeal to the The University of Texas at Austin Dell Medical School Executive Vice Dean for Academics within ten business days of the date of the MSASC’s written decision.
 The student's appeal to the Executive Vice Dean for Academics must include a justification statement for the appeal and copies of all documentation the student provided to the MSASC.
 Upon review of the student's record and appeal, the Executive Vice Dean for Academics may elect to:

 - Affirm and adopt the MSASC’s decision; or